MaxGonzalezSaez-Diez/NLProofS-AblationStudy/README.md

-# Generating Natural Language Proofs with Verifier-Guided Search: Diverse
-Beam Search, Aggregation Functions, and Verifier-Weighting in NLProofS
+# Generating Natural Language Proofs with Verifier-Guided Search: Diverse Beam Search, Aggregation Functions, and Verifier-Weighting in NLProofS

 ![Task](images/nlproofs.jpg)

-Code for the paper:

 We present the code and results for an ablation study of the paper [Generating Natural Language Proofs with Verifier-Guided Search](https://arxiv.org/abs/2205.12443)  by [Kaiyu Yang](https://www.cs.princeton.edu/~kaiyuy/), [Jia Deng](https://www.cs.princeton.edu/~jiadeng/), and [Danqi Chen](https://www.cs.princeton.edu/~danqic/)  .

 ## Abstract

 Hallucination of invalid nodes in stepwise proof generation poses a problem for natural language processing.
 Yang et al. (2022) address this issue with NLProofS, mitigating hallucination by using an auxiliary verifier model to guide the stepwise proof generation towards generating valid proof steps.
 In this study, we replicate the baselines of their work and expand their exploration in three primary directions: (1) varying the prover-verifier proof score weighting in scoring nodes in the proof tree, (2) incorporating diverse beam search for proof tree generation, and (3) evaluating alternative functions for aggregating the scores of nodes in the proof tree.
 Our highest-performing model achieved an overall proof accuracy of 36.28\% on the official Entailment Bank test dataset, therefore outperforming the (replicated) baseline score of 34.71\% achieved by the original NLProofS model.

 ## Quick Links